Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Constructing candidate entanglement invariants through tensor contractions

-One additional condition that is often considered for a quantity describing entanglement, is that it does not increase on average under local operations assisted by classical communication \cite{vidal}.
-This condition is called entanglement monotonicity and entanglement properties satisfying this condition can be quantified by so called entanglement measures \cite{entmes}.
-To evaluate this condition one needs to characterize the set of local operations assisted by classical communication.
-Such a characterization goes beyond the scope of this work and is left as an open problem.
+We here describe a method for constructing polynomial entanglement invariants for a system of multiple Dirac spinors.
+To do this we utilize the properties of the bilinear forms described in Sections \ref{invariants}, \ref{ham} and \ref{hinn} to construct polynomial entanglement invariants of the kind described in Section \ref{spen}.
+In particular the two bilinear forms $\psi^T(x)C\gamma^5\varphi(x)$ and $\psi^T(x)C\varphi(x)$ are both pointwise Lorentz invariant.
+Furthermore, if $\psi$ and $\varphi$ belong to a subspace defined by fixed particle momenta and spanned by spinorial degrees of freedom both $\psi^T(x)C\gamma^5\varphi(x)$ and $\psi^T(x)C\varphi(x)$ are invariant, up to a U(1) phase, under any evolution that acts unitarily on the subspace and is generated by Dirac Hamiltonians and zero-mass Dirac Hamiltonians, respectively.
+Finally, both $\psi^T(x)C\psi(x)$ and $\psi^T(x)C\gamma^5\psi(x)$ are identically zero since they are skew-symmetric.

-We can utilize the properties of the bilinear forms described in Section \ref{invariants} to construct polynomial entanglement invariants.
-The two bilinear forms $\psi^T(x)C\gamma^5\varphi(x)$ and $\psi^T(x)C\varphi(x)$ are both pointwise Lorentz invariant.
-If $\psi$ and $\varphi$ belong to a subspace defined by fixed particle momenta and spanned by spinorial degrees of freedom both $\psi^T(x)C\gamma^5\varphi(x)$ and $\psi^T(x)C\varphi(x)$ are invariant, up to a U(1) phase, under any evolution that acts unitarily on the subspace and is generated by Dirac Hamiltonians and zero-mass Dirac Hamiltonians, respectively.
-Moreover, both $\psi^T(x)C\psi(x)$ and $\psi^T(x)C\gamma^5\psi(x)$ are identically zero since they are skew-symmetric.
-Thus for the case where the physically allowed local unitary evolutions of the spinors are described by Dirac Hamiltonians with zero-mass or arbitrary mass, or more generally where the group of physically allowed local transformations belong to $G^C$ or to $G^{C\gamma^5}$, the bilinear forms $\psi^TC\varphi$ and $\psi^TC\gamma^5\varphi$, respectively, have the above desired invariance properties of an entanglement invariant.
-Below we show how polynomials with these invariance properties can be constructed for any number of Dirac spinors generalizing the method used for the case of two Dirac spinors in Ref. \cite{spinorent}.
+For the case where the physically allowed local unitary evolutions of the spinors are described by Dirac Hamiltonians with zero-mass or arbitrary mass, or more generally where the group of physically allowed local transformations belong to $G^C$ or to $G^{C\gamma^5}$, the bilinear forms $\psi^TC\varphi$ and $\psi^TC\gamma^5\varphi$, respectively, have the desired local invariance properties of an entanglement invariant as described in Section \ref{spen}.
+Below we show how polynomials with these invariance properties can be constructed for any number of Dirac spinors in a way that generalizes the method used for the case of two Dirac spinors in Ref. \cite{spinorent}.